Page cover

 Decision-making Process

-The Tennessee Opioid Abatement Council decides expenditures for the 65% “Community Funding” portion of this share after considering the ’ needs assessment and allowing public comment from other stakeholders (e.g., community, service providers, and public health advocates).
+The Tennessee Opioid Abatement Council decides expenditures for the 65% “Community Funding” portion of this share after considering the Department of Mental Health and Substance Abuse Services’ needs assessment and allowing public comment from other stakeholders (e.g., community, service providers, and public health advocates).

 County officials decide expenditures for their 35% “County” portion of this share consistent with Council-approved programs.